panda7789/docs.cs-cz/docs/framework/unmanaged-api/profiling/functiontailcall-function.md

 ms.assetid: 66347e03-9a97-41e8-8f9d-89b80803f7b5
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 12ec27277fe57bd1a291c2cfe491ea2c6f40c30e
+ms.openlocfilehash: c83a55a74542d94559b50b89ef784de0bd55d0db
-ms.sourcegitcommit: 205b9a204742e9c77256d43ac9d94c3f82909808
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 09/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "70851158"
+ms.locfileid: "74427343"
 ---
 # <a name="functiontailcall-function"></a>FunctionTailcall – funkce
-Upozorní profileru, že aktuálně vykonávaná funkce se chystá provést volání funkce tail do jiné funkce.
+Notifies the profiler that the currently executing function is about to perform a tail call to another function.

 > [!NOTE]
-> `FunctionTailcall` Funkce je zastaralá ve verzi .NET Framework 2,0.
-Bude i nadále fungovat, ale dojde k snížení výkonu.
-Místo toho použijte funkci [FunctionTailcall2 –](../../../../docs/framework/unmanaged-api/profiling/functiontailcall2-function.md) .
+> The `FunctionTailcall` function is deprecated in the .NET Framework version 2.0.
+It will continue to work, but will incur a performance penalty.
+Use the [FunctionTailcall2](../../../../docs/framework/unmanaged-api/profiling/functiontailcall2-function.md) function instead.

 ## <a name="syntax"></a>Syntaxe